TEST 1: Checking For The MAP Sensor Signal

 ... to make sure that the MAP sensor is bad, we now need to make sure it's getting power on the VIO/WHT (violet w/ white stripe) wire of the MAP sensor harness connector.

 The VIO/WHT wire is the one that connects to the terminal labeled with the number 3 in the illustration in the image viewer above.

 Place your multimeter in Volts DC mode.

-Connect the red multimeter test lead to the wire labeled with the letter C.
+With the red multimeter test lead, probe the wire labeled with the number 3.

 Connect the black multimeter test lead directly on the battery's negative (-) terminal.